Bánh Pateso (Pâté Chaud)—golden, flaky, buttery, with savory pork tucked inside—always takes me back to childhood in Vietnam.

 - Use the tips of a fork to crimp the edges of the pastry cakes, firmly sealing the top and bottom pieces together.

-- Before baking, lightly brush the top with egg yolk to achieve a delightful golden crust.
+- Before baking, lightly brush the top with egg yolk.

 Rectangle-Shaped Pastries: